postsharp/Metalama.Samples/examples/log/log-1/README.md

 [!metalama-file LogAttribute.cs]

 This aspect is probably the most basic.
-It has however a few points of interest:
+It has, however, a few points of interest:

 * The `LogAttribute` class derives from the <xref:Metalama.Framework.Aspects.OverrideMethodAspect> abstract class, which in turn derives from the <xref:System.Attribute?text=System.Attribute> class.
 This makes `LogAttribute` a custom attribute.

 * The `LogAttribute` class implements the <xref:Metalama.Framework.Aspects.OverrideMethodAspect.OverrideMethod*> method.
 This method acts like a _template_.
-Most of the code in this template is injected into the target method, i.e. to the method to which we add the `[Log]` custom attribute.
+Most of the code in this template is injected into the target method, i.e., the method to which we add the `[Log]` custom attribute.

 * Inside the <xref:Metalama.Framework.Aspects.OverrideMethodAspect.OverrideMethod*> implementation, the call to `meta.Proceed()` has a very special meaning.
 When the aspect is applied to the target, the call to `meta.Proceed()` is replaced by the original implementation, with a few syntactic changes to capture the return value.

   To remind you that `meta.Proceed()` has a special meaning, it is colored differently than the rest of the code.
-If you are using Metalama Tools for Visual Studio, you will also enjoy syntax highlighting in this IDE.
+If you use Metalama Tools for Visual Studio, you will also enjoy syntax highlighting in this IDE.

 > [!div class="see-also"]
 > <xref:simple-override-method>
 > <xref:quickstart-adding-aspects>